Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic derivation: Multiple-scale expansions for t QSAPs

-We now give details on the moment equations associated to QS active particles in App.~\ref{app:moment-eqs_qs-aoups}, derive Eq.~\eqref{eq:qs_many-result} in App.~\ref{app:QSAPs-eq80}, and Eq.~\eqref{eq:o4-coeffs_dimful} in App.~\ref{app:ofour_qsap_derivation}.
+We now give details on the moment equations associated with QS active particles in App.~\ref{app:moment-eqs_qs-aoups}, deriving Eqs.~\eqref{eq:qs_many-result} and Eqs.~\eqref{eq:o4-coeffs_dimful} of the main text.
 Finally, in App.~\ref{app:abps} we derive via multiple scale analysis the evolution for $\hat\rho$ from ABPs (rather than for AOUPs as done in the rest of the paper), and provide the corresponding coefficients of the $\ofour$ theory.